bharath5673/yolov5_ABS/README.md

 # AI-Assisted SmartBrake: Automatic Braking System using YOLOv5 and OpenCV

 AI-Assisted SmartBrake is an innovative Automatic Braking System that harnesses the power of YOLOv5 and OpenCV to provide advanced object detection and collision avoidance capabilities.
-This cutting-edge system is designed to enhance road safety and prevent accidents by detecting potential obstacles, pedestrians, and vehicles in real-time.
+This cutting-edge system is designed specially for robots and even enhance road safety and prevent accidents by detecting potential obstacles, pedestrians, and vehicles in real-time.

 ### Features: